steelwheels/JSTerminal/Documents/UsersManual.md

 This application allows to access __under home directory only__.
 You can define home directory at the [Preference Window](#Preference).

-The changing home directory means that you allow this application accesses your information.
+The changing home directory means that you allow this application accesses your files.
 If you don't like it, do not change the home directory (See [Privacy Policy](https://github.com/steelwheels/JSTerminal/blob/master/Documents/PrivacyPolicy.txt)).

 You can use this application without changing home directory.
 But if you want to change your home directory, change the `Home directory` section by clicking `select` button: